End screens have taken over and I know that some people out there (me included!) have been trying to figure out the best elements to put on there.

 Try and think like a viewer.
 When a video ends, where are their eyes going to be drawn?
 What action are they most likely to take and where are they going to look to do that?
 For most viewers when they finish watching a video they’re going to look to the right of the player at the recommended videos to find something else to watch so the right side is prime real estate.
 Chances are if a viewer looks to the right their intentions are to watch another video so it’s best to include content promotion elements on the right side.

-The video player itself is left aligned meaning anything popping up on the right side is technically around the centre point of the actual window itself (if you’re viewing on desktop).
+The video player itself is left-aligned meaning anything popping up on the right side is technically around the centre point of the actual window itself (if you’re viewing on desktop).
 There’s really not much to do on the left side of the player seeing as the player bumps up against the left edge, so the right side definitely beats the left.
-There’s also the fact that viewers are already used to having things appear on the right side, for example the contents of a playlist shows on the right side, as does the full screen button, the options and the in-video subscribe button.
+There’s also the fact that viewers are already used to having things appear on the right side, for example, the contents of a playlist show on the right side, as does the full-screen button, the options and the in-video subscribe button.

 If I’m doing a talking video then chances are my head will be in the centre of the video slightly towards the top half, so when the end cards pop up the viewers eyes will likely top-centre.
 That means the top half of the screen is more likely to be seen by the viewer as well.